-‘RHONY’ Bethenny Frankel And Ramona Singer At War!
+‘RHONY’ Stars Bethenny Frankel And Ramona Singer At War!
 Inside Their ‘Biggest Altercation Yet’

-Ramona Singer has experienced her share of fights on the Real Housewives of New York, but her recent bout with Bethenny Frankel was by far the worst.
+Ramona Singer has experienced her share of fights on The Real Housewives of New York, but her recent bout with Bethenny Frankel was by far the worst.
 With a full season of RHONY ahead, Singer revealed that her fight with Frankel was the biggest she’s ever had with a fellow cast member.

-According to OK Magazine, Singer dropped the news while talking about the premiere of Season 9.
+According to OK!
+Magazine, Singer dropped the news while talking about the premiere of Season 9.
 It isn’t clear when her war with Frankel reaches a tipping point, but it sounds their fight is one for the ages.

 “Bethenny and I, we had, like, the biggest fight I’ve ever had in my life with any woman in my life,” Singer shared.
 “I unleashed so much that I had a blackout memory.
 I don’t even remember what I said to her.
 In fact, she said to me, ‘Watch.
 When you watch what’s going to happen on that time when we were in the Berkshires, the things you said to me, you’re gonna be shocked.’
 I swear to God, I don’t remember.”